lich0079/iteye_backup_blog/README.md

 # iteye_backup_blog

-A simple iteye blog backup application
+A simple iteye.com+9-5 blog backup application

 remember to change base_url to your blog address in App.java